rachaelaber/dispersion/outline.md

 4. Highly overdispersed incidence patterns occuring more frequently later in time series, consistant with more heterogeneity in transmission, susceptibility and reporting
 [roughdraft_surface.pdf]

+A change from $\theta = 1000$ to $\theta = 100$ is operationally significant for large populations during times of peak incidence due to variance-mean scaling.
+In particular, for a period of high incidence, the variance/mean ratio will be larger than the variance/mean ratio for smaller incidence (assuming theta is the same in both populations).
+So, a small decrement in theta could have large impacts on the variance in large populations at times of peak incidence.

+$$var = mu + mu^2/theta$$

 ## Materials and Methods